Mateus-Sousa93/Mateus-Sousa93/README.md

 ### Hi!
 I'm Mateus Cesar 👋

-** I'm a Software Engineering student at AMPLI College, and I'm studying the MERN stack (MongoDB, Express, React, Node).
-I'm still at the beginning of this journey as a developer, if you see something I can improve in my codes I'll be grateful. 😁
+** I'm a Brazilian student of Software Engineering, and I'm studying the MERN stack (MongoDB, Express, React, Node).
+I'm still at the beginning of this journey as a developer, if you see something I can improve in my code I'll be grateful. 😁

+**About me**

 - 💬Ask me about : Anything, what I don't know, we'll find out.